Rarely do I have occasion to offer thoughts on drafting under article 2 of the Uniform Commercial Code, which applies to sales of goods.

 Nevertheless, I’m not crazy about saying in a contract something that’s incorrect as a matter of law.
 So here’s some disclaimer language I’ve come up with:

-The Vendor disclaims any warranty of merchantability or fitness for a particular purpose in connection with the Buyer’s purchase of units of any Product under this agreement.
+The Vendor is not making in this agreement any warranty of merchantability or fitness for a particular purpose in connection with the Buyer’s purchase of units of any Product under this agreement.

-By the way, a reminder: disclaimer language doesn’t have to be in all capitals in order to be “conspicuous,” as required under the UCC.
+By the way, a reminder: exclusions of warranties don’t have to be in all capitals to be “conspicuous,” as required under the UCC.
 See this February 2008 blog post.
 That’s why I used bold italics.